 Risks of Eyelid Lift Surgery

-As with any medical procedure, there are certain inherent risks which should be discussed with a qualified physician.
-Costs vary depending upon the extent of the surgery and areas treated.
+As with any medical procedure, there are certain inherent risks, which should be discussed with a qualified physician.

 Blepharoplasty Recovery and Results